responsive-sk/hdm-boot/docs/MVA_BOOTSTRAP_CORE_PLAN.md

 ---

-**🎉 MVA Bootstrap Core will showcase the best of modern PHP development - secure, fast, and developer-friendly!**
+**🎉 HDM Boot Core will showcase the best of modern PHP development - secure, fast, and developer-friendly!**